Session

 Content-Type: application/json

-The response holds the following payload:
+The response holds the following payload in case there is still a flow running.

 {